0.TO.10: South Korea

 In June 2016, a concert in South Korea was announced to be held on August 20 at Seoul World Cup Stadium in Seoul, marking the 10th anniversary of the group's debut.
 The tickets were available on July 14 on Auction, with all available tickets sold out in under 30 minutes.
 On July 18, a portion of the tickets were opened for fans in China, and all tickets sold out in nine minutes, with total log-ins posting 1.98 million with maximum simultaneous log-ins of 1.58 million on Weying's ticket-selling platform.
 After the huge demand for the tickets, 5,000 additional seats were added despite the poor view.
 The concert attracted 65,000 fans and became the biggest audience ever for a solo concert in the South Korea.

 The paid live-stream of the concert was available through China's online platform Tencent, and Naver's V app in Korea.
 As of August 24, The total people streaming the concert was over 3 million.

-The concert generated over 10 billion won in revenue ($8.8 million).

-Encore concerts were announced to be held on January 7 and 8 of 2017 at the Gocheok Sky Dome.
+The concert generated over ₩10 billion in revenue ($8.8 million).
+Encore concerts were announced to be held on January 7 and 8, 2017 at the Gocheok Sky Dome.